Libby Hill Park

 About the Location

-At the center of the park stands the Confederate Soldiers and Sailors Monument, a 100-foot tall granite column topped with a bronze statue of a Confederate soldier.
-This monument, erected in 1894, is a prominent landmark visible from many parts of the city.
+Dominating the park stands the Confederate Soldiers and Sailors Monument, a 100-foot tall granite column topped with a bronze Confederate soldier.
+Erected in 1894, this historical monument can be spotted from various vantage points throughout the city.

 All Features & Facilities